 \section{Acknowledgements}

-The work presented here is supported by the National Science Council of Taiwan under the grants NSC99-2112-M-003-002-MY2, NSC99-2119-M-003-005, and NSC 99-2112-M-003-001-MY2.
-We would like to acknowledge the wonderful work made by Jeyhan S. Kartaltepe on the Spitzer-COSMOS 70\micron\ point source catalog on which our analyses are based.
-We would like to thank the following people for very useful discussions, suggestions, and comments: Lin-Wen Chen, Jeyhan S. Kartaltepe, Wei-Hao Wang, Albert Kong, Matthew A. Malkan, Nick Scoville, and David B. Sanders.
+We would like to appreciate the anonymous referee for his/her patience and constructive suggestions and corrections that further improved this paper.
+We also thank to Richard Davies for the corrections of the English text in my manuscript.
+The work presented here is supported by the National Science Council of Taiwan under the grants NSC99-2112-M-003-002-MY2, NSC99-2119-M-003-005, and NSC99-2112-M-003-001-MY2.
+We would like to acknowledge the wonderful work done by Jeyhan S. Kartaltepe on the Spitzer-COSMOS 70\micron\ point source catalog on which our analyses are based.
+We would like to thank the following people for very useful discussions, suggestions, and comments: Lin-Wen Chen, Jeyhan S. Kartaltepe, Wei-Hao Wang, Albert Kong, Matthew A. Malkan, Nick Scoville, David B. Sanders, Richard Davies, David Rosario, and Dieter Lutz.
 This research used extensively the COSMOS survey archive data of the NASA/IPAC Infrared Science Archive, which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.